 Breathing is obviously an essential part of staying alive and is one of the most important functions your body does.
 Although breathing sounds simple, how our lungs and our entire respiratory system work to accomplish this feat is in fact complex.
-Here are 11 interesting facts about lungs.
+Here are some fun facts about lungs that might surprise you!

 It is entirely possible for an individual to live their life with only one lung.
 Although difficulties may be observed when trying to exercise or other activities, there will be little effect as long as you don’t exert yourself too much.

 2. You don’t need most of the oxygen you breathe in.